 - What are popular foods?

-- What does your language sound like?
-You may want to teach them a couple basic phrases, or even a short song!
+- What does your language sound and look like?
+You may want to teach them some letters, basic phrases, or even a short song!

-- Tell about an interesting place in your country.
+- Talk about an interesting place in your country.

 - Tell an interesting folktale or fairytale.